-At Canford Heath Junior School, we are proud to hold the Level 2 status for the Rights respecting school award.
-We achieved this status in July 2012 and then in March 2015, we were re-accredited with this Level.
+At Canford Heath Junior School, we are proud to hold the Level 2 'Gold' status for the Rights respecting school award.
+We achieved this status in July 2012 and then in March 2015 and June 2018, we were re-accredited with this status.

-The Level 2 Award is the highest accolade given by Unicef UK which shows we have a deep and thorough commitment to children’s rights at all levels of school life.
+The Gold Award is the highest accolade given by Unicef UK which shows we have a deep and thorough commitment to children’s rights at all levels of school life.
 This commitment was evident from our most recent report, which stated,

 At Canford Heath Junior, we ensure that children are confident in knowing their rights, which are written in the form of 42 articles (published by the United Nations Convention on the Rights of the Child).

 At the start of each school year, the children think about what will make their classroom a happy place to learn and draw up a charter based on children’s rights.